 The longer a home sits vacant, the more the home is exposed to maintenance issues.
 When someone is living in the home, day-to-day repairs are simple to handle and can be taken care of quickly.
 When the home is vacant, these items can add up and start to cost the homeowner a lot of money.
 If you’re not careful, the repairs may be more than you’re willing to spend on the home.

 Vacant houses can be the target of unwelcome guests or “squatters”.
 There are various forms of “squatters”, but the most common “squatter” would be a homeless person looking for a place to stay.
-While this seems harmless, homeless people can cause damage to the home over time.
+While this seems harmless, homeless people can cause damage to their homes over time.
 The longer a “squatter” stays, the greater the chance for damage and/or legal problems.

 If you have found a “squatter” living in your house, the best thing to do is to contact the police immediately.
 The longer the “squatter” stays in the home, the more difficult it becomes to remove them.
 If the police will not remove the unwanted visitor, you will have to start the eviction process.